Mitochondrial Neurogastrointestinal Encephalopathy Disease

 London, ENG, GB

-Bridget Bax practices in London, United Kingdom.
+Bridget Bax practices practicing medicine in London, United Kingdom.
 Ms. Bax is rated as an Elite expert by MediFind in the treatment of Mitochondrial Neurogastrointestinal Encephalopathy Disease.
-Her top areas of expertise are Mitochondrial Neurogastrointestinal Encephalopathy Disease, Intestinal Pseudo-Obstruction, MELAS Syndrome, and Oculopharyngeal Muscular Dystrophy.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Mitochondrial Neurogastrointestinal Encephalopathy Disease, MELAS Syndrome, Oculopharyngeal Muscular Dystrophy, and Intestinal Pseudo-Obstruction.

 Learn about our expert tiers